dyhes/zulip/docs/production/upgrade-or-modify.md

    ```

    When `do-release-upgrade` asks you how to upgrade configuration
-   files for services that Zulip manages like Redis, PostgreSQL,
+   files for services that Aloha manages like Redis, PostgreSQL,
    nginx, and memcached, the best choice is `N` to keep the
    currently installed version.
 But it's not important; the next
-   step will re-install Zulip's configuration in any case.
+   step will re-install Aloha's configuration in any case.

 4. As root, upgrade the database to the latest version of PostgreSQL: